The Circus (Erasure album)

-The Circus is the second studio album by English synth-pop duo Erasure, released on 30 March 1987 by Mute Records in Germany and the United Kingdom and on 7 July 1987 by Sire Records in the United States.
+The Circus is the second studio album by the English synth-pop duo Erasure, released on 30 March 1987 by Mute Records in Germany and the United Kingdom and on 7 July 1987 by Sire Records in the United States.
 It was Erasure's second consecutive album to be produced by Flood.

 The Circus became the duo's breakthrough in the UK, spawning four successful singles and reaching number six.
 It was an immediate success thanks to the number two UK placing of the first single "Sometimes", six months earlier.
 The album remains Erasure's longest-running on the UK charts.

 Although mainstream success in the US did not occur with this album, it did generate two hits (including a number-one) on Billboard's Hot Dance Music/Club Play chart.
 It also became their first record to enter the Billboard 200.

 The Two Ring Circus, also released in 1987, is a double 12-inch remix album that served as a companion piece to The Circus.
 It includes remixes and re-recordings along with live bonus tracks on the cassette and CD versions.